 In this Irish White Russian recipe, you'll replace the classic vodka and Kailua with Irish whiskey and coffee liqueur.
 You'll keep the Baileys.
 This speciality White Russian cocktail is a fun twist on my favorite drink!
 Perfect for St. Patrick's Day.

 If you like this drink, you might like this Irish cream alcoholic milkshake.
 Talk about an amazing, boozy dessert!
-Click the image below to get the recipe:
+I’d also love for you to check out these beverages: